pirhosoft/PiRhoUtilities/README.md

 #### Maximum

 Add this to an *int* or *float* field to disallow selecting of a value higher than a specified value.
 Set the maximum value in the attribute constructor.
+The string name of a method, field, or property can instead be specified to retrieve the maximum value from.

 ```c#
 [Maximum(100.0f)]